kevinkit/Camera2TCP/README.md

 # Camera2TCP
-This repository is a python framework for making camera data available via TCP
+This repository is a python framework for making camera data available via TCP.
+Currently it only runs on Python 2.7, due to some old print statements.

 # IMPORTANT